jimkang/fetch-headlines/README.md

     };
     fetchHeadlines(opts, logResults);

+To get results from Twitter rather than Google News, pass in 'twitter' as the `source` in the opts and a [twit](http://github.com/ttezel/twit) instance. e.g.:

+    var opts = {
+      topic: 'computers',
+      source: 'twitter',
+      twit: new Twit(yourTwitterAPIKeys)
+    };
+    fetchHeadlines(opts, logResults);

 Tests
 -----

 Run tests with `make test`.

+Run live tests by first creating a config.js file in the project that has Twitter API keys like so:

+    module.exports = {
+      twitter: {
+        consumer_key: 'asdfkljqwerjasdfalpsdfjas',
+        consumer_secret: 'asdfasdjfbkjqwhbefubvskjhfbgasdjfhgaksjdhfgaksdxvc',
+        access_token: '9999999999-zxcvkljhpoiuqwerkjhmnb,mnzxcvasdklfhwer',
+        access_token_secret: 'opoijkljsadfbzxcnvkmokwertlknfgmoskdfgossodrh'
+      }
+    };

+The run `make test-live`.
 (Warning: These are live tests that really use the Internet.)

 License
 -------